MRazaKazmi/Data-Warehoused/README.md

 •	redshift: connection type “Postgres”, the host is the endpoint, schema is the database name followed by the database user and password generated when creating the cluster, and finally add the port number which would be 5439.
 6. Delete Redshift cluster running the delete_cluster.py script in the same folder as the create cluster script.

+### Future cases:

+1. If the data from the sources increase by 100x it would not have an impact on the data pipeline as it ingests data from APIs on a schedule.
+2. If the pipelines were run daily it would have no significant impact on the data pipeline
+3. If the data warehouse was accessed by 100+ people it would have no major impact on the data pipeline because Redshift by design can handle a large number of reads.